About W&M ScholarWorks

 - Administrative and policy documents.

 Authors must own the copyright for or have permission to post work submitted to W&M ScholarWorks.
-Upon submission, authors grant William & Mary a non-exclusive, perpetual right to preserve and provide access to the work digitally.
-Because we do not require copyright transfer to post content to W&M ScholarWorks, authors who have retained their copyright are free to reuse the content elsewhere.
+Upon submission, authors grant William &Mary a non-exclusive, perpetual right to preserve and provide access to the work digitally.
+Because we do not require copyright transfer to post content to W&M ScholarWorks, authors who have retained their copyright are free to reuse their posted content elsewhere.
 Read more about copyright and open access at W&M via our Copyright and Scholarly Communications pages What Formats are Supported?

-We encourage the use of the following recommended formats to increase the likelihood of future accessibility:
+The following formats are recommended to increase the likelihood of future accessibility:

 Images: JPEG, PNG, GIF, TIFF